playmint/ds/docs/how-to-create-docs/developing-a-new-building.md

 1. Go to the website: [https://frontend-ds-test.dev.playmint.com/](https://frontend-ds-test.dev.playmint.com/)
 2. Log on with Metamask
-    - Spawn an Engineer if you don’t have one already
+    - Spawn a Unit if you don’t have one already
 3. Find enough construction materials - 10 Kikis, 10 Bubotes and 10 Semiotes
 4. Select the Build functionality and place your new building on an empty tile
 5. Move your Engineer to a tile adjacent to your building